 OSPF and BGP Routing Protocols

-Course Code: IP1310 Course Summary This practically based course is designed to give engineers a working understanding of OSPF and BGP by configuration of routers and switches and investigation of databases and routing tables.
+In this 2-day OSPF and BGP Routing Protocols training course, engineers will gain a practical understanding of OSPF and BGP through hands-on configuration of routers and switches.
+Participants will also learn how to investigate databases and routing tables to optimize network performance.
+This course is ideal for engineers who are transitioning into IP networking and need to have a solid operational understanding of devices like Ethernet switches and IP routers.
+Participants should have a basic knowledge of Ethernet switching and routing principles, including OSPF, as well as a good grasp of IP addressing.
+If you need to brush up on these prerequisites, consider attending our Wray Castle courses on Internetworking, Ethernet LANs and VLANs Principles, IP Addressing and Internet Protocols Principles, and Routing Protocol Principles.
+Topics covered in this training include the purpose of routing, equal cost multi-path routing, OSPF areas and metrics, OSPF database management, troubleshooting OSPF, BGP version 4, BGP redistribution, BGP path attributes, BGP filtering, and troubleshooting BGP.
+Join us for this comprehensive course to enhance your skills in OSPF and BGP routing protocols.
 Who would benefit Engineers who are moving into IP and need to have an operational understanding of typical devices such as Ethernet Switches and IP routers.
 Prerequisites A basic understanding of Ethernet switching and basics of routing such as OSPF together with a good understanding of IP addressing which can be obtained by attending our Wray Castle courses: ‘Internetworking, Ethernet LANs and VLANs Principles – IP1304’ and ‘IP Addressing and Internet Protocols Principles – IP1305’ and ‘Routing Protocol Principles – IP1306’.
 Topic Areas Include The Purpose of Routing The Routing Table Equal Cost Multi Path Redistribution OSPF Areas OSPF Metrics OSPF Database Troubleshooting OSPF OSPF Exercises Border Gateway Protocol Version 4 (BGP4) BGP redistribution BGP Path Attributes BGP Filtering BGP Troubleshooting BGP Exercise

 POA: Private Course